-The School of Medicine graduated its fifth class in 1979.
-In addition to the Doctor of Medicine. the school offers Master of Science in five basic science fields and residency programs in eleven medical specialties.
+The School of Medicine graduated its sixth class in 1980.
+In addition to the Doctor of Medicine, the school offers Master of Science and Doctor of Philosophy degrees in five basic science fields and residency programs in twelve medical specialties.